skrub-data/skrub/CONTRIBUTING.rst

    skrub/_dataframe/tests/test_table_vectorizer.py

 The ``-vsl`` flag provides more information when running the tests.

+It is also possible to run a specific test, or set of tests using the commands ``pytest the_file.py::the_test``, or
+``pytest the_file.py -k 'test_name_pattern'``.
+This is helpful to avoid having to run all the tests.

+If you work on Windows, you might have some issues with the working directory if you use ``pytest``, while ``python -m pytest ...`` should be more robust.

 Once you are satisfied with your changes, you can run all the tests to make sure that your change did not break code elsewhere: